ibm-cloud-docs/monitoring/getting-started.md

 Every user that accesses the {{site.data.keyword.mon_full_notm}} service in your account must be assigned an access policy with an IAM user role defined.
 The policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.
 For more information, see [Managing user access in the {{site.data.keyword.cloud_notm}}](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam#iam).

-When a user is granted permissions in the {{site.data.keyword.cloud_notm}} to work with the {{site.data.keyword.mon_full_notm}} service, the user is automatically granted a Sysdig role.
+When a user is granted permissions in the {{site.data.keyword.cloud_notm}} to work with the {{site.data.keyword.mon_full_notm}} service, the user is automatically granted a service role.
 This role determines the actions that a user has permissions to run.
-Valid roles are *Sysdig admin* and *Sysdig user*.
 For more information, see [Controlling access through IAM](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam).

 Before you can provision an instance, consider the following information:
 * The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}, and can grant permissions to other users to work with the {{site.data.keyword.mon_full_notm}} service.